ludoplex/rAIversing/README.md

 >usage: rAIversing binary [-h] -p PATH [-a ARCH] [-n PROJECT_NAME] [-o OUTPUT_PATH]
 >
 >optional arguments:
->   -h, --help                show this help message and exit
+>   -h, --help                Show this help message and exit
 >   -p, --path                Location of the binary file either absolute or relative to ~/rAIversing/testing/samples/binaries
->   -a, --arch                Processor ID as defined in Ghidra (e.g. x86:LE:64:default)
+>   -l, --language_id         Language ID as defined in Ghidra (e.g.: x86:LE:64:default) Will be auto detected by Ghidra if not specified
+>   -c, --compiler_id         Compiler ID as defined in Ghidra (e.g.: gcc) Will be auto detected by Ghidra if not specified
+>   -n, --project_name        Project Name for the Ghidra Project (defaults to the binary name)
 >   -o, --output_path         Output path for the project aka ~/projects/my_binary
->   -n, --project_name        Project Name for the Ghidra Project (defaults to the binary name)
 >```

+#### Evaluation
+>```
+>usage: rAIversing evaluation [-h] [-b] [-g GROWTH_FACTOR] [--no_layering] [-r RUNS]
+>
+>optional arguments:
+>   -h, --help                Show this help message and exit
+>   -b, --bucketing           Use Layer bucketing for layered Evaluation (growth factor of 0.33 is default)
+>   -g, --growth_factor       Growth factor for Layer bucketing.
+Default is 0.33
+>       --no_layering         Do not use Layering for Evaluation (Overrides bucketing and growth factor)
+>   -r, --runs                Number of runs for Evaluation

 ## Performance and Evaluation